How Much Money Is My Car Accident Settlement Actually Worth?

 • Left you with a permanent limitation, disability or pain

 Beyond this, the two sides differ in the way they estimate the cost of your injury in dollar amounts.
-Both side will look at your actual medical costs as well as your “pain and suffering.”
-However, different methods will be used by the insurance company and your attorney to calculate the final amount.
+Both sides will look at your actual medical costs as well as your ā€œpain and suffering,ā€ and medical expenses.
+However, different methods will be used by the insurance company and your car accident attorney to calculate the final amount.

 On the other hand, the insurance company likely will calculate your settlement’s value based on a certain algorithm.
 They will enter your type of injury, along with various factors that relate to it, and then allow a number to be given by a computer that is based on other cases that are similar to yours.

 It not surprising that the number that the insurance company comes up with is often much lower than the number that your attorney calculates.
-That is why the negotiation process can make such a huge difference in car accident claims, and why having an experienced attorney can make such a major difference in the amount you win ultimately.
+That is why the negotiation process can make such a huge difference in car accident claims, and why having an experienced car accident attorney can make such a major difference in the amount you win ultimately.

 What are some examples of various car accident settlements along with their values?